 As you slowly work your way up to eating normally, make sure to re-introduce foods slowly and carefully.
 If you’ve never done an elimination diet before, this is a great opportunity to do so: try testing nightshades, nuts, or FODMAPs separately to see whether or not you have any reaction to them.

-Water fasting is definitely an intriguing idea.
-Humans certainly have the ability to endure long periods of famine, but that doesn’t mean it’s healthy.
+Long-term fasting is definitely an intriguing idea.
+Humans certainly have the ability to endure long periods of famine, but that doesn't mean it's healthy.
 So far, there’s some substantial evidence showing benefits for weight loss, but whether this weight loss is actually sustainable in the long term remains to be proven.
-And in most cases, you can get all the physical benefits of water fasting from intermittent fasting or even just a ketogenic diet, without all the attendant risks of completely abstaining from food for several weeks at a time.
+And in most cases, you can get all the physical benefits of long-term fasting from intermittent fasting or even just a ketogenic diet, without all the attendant risks of completely abstaining from food for several weeks at a time.
 So for purely physical health reasons, longer fasts aren’t great because they have increased dangers without any increased benefits.

 For the vast majority of people, it’s a much better idea to use intermittent fasting or alternate-day fasting (24 hours of feeding followed by 24 hours of fasting) and perhaps a ketogenic diet to reap the physical benefits of food restriction, without the very real dangers of longer fasts.
 For mental health and spiritual practice, on the other hand, longer fasts do have some advantages over intermittent fasting.
 Whether the benefits outweigh the risks is a decision everyone has to make individually – don’t take the dangers lightly, and make sure to do your own research before you make your choice.